B$TBetSmarterToolsGuaranteed promo value toolkit

 Taxes

 • The current threshold for 2026 tax year for issuing 1099-MISC is $2000 as a result of Trump's One Big Beautiful Bill Act which raised it from $600.
 Moving on to the 2027 tax year and so on, the $2000 figure will continue to rise in accordance with inflation.
-Betting platforms that issue 1099-MISCs may still on reference in customer support and on their websitess this old $600 threshold but trust that by February 2027 these platforms will 100% be using the $2000 threshold.
+Betting platforms like DFS operators and sweepstake sportbooks which potentially issue 1099-MISCs may still on their websites or in customer support reference this old $600 threshold but trust that by February 2027 these platforms will 100% be using the $2000 threshold.

 • Online sports gambling — whether through state-regulated sportsbooks/DFS or sweepstakes/social sportsbook platforms — operates within regulated financial systems that require full KYC (Know Your Customer) identity verification, typically including your legal name, date of birth, address, and often your Social Security number before withdrawals.
 As a result, there is a clear digital paper trail linking you to the platform and your transactions.
-However, unless a reportable tax form (such as a W-2G or 1099-MISC) is generated and transmitted to the IRS, the federal/state government will not be aware that you engaged in any gambling activity.
-Similarly, standard ACH deposits to and withdrawals from state regulated or sweepstakes platforms are processed like ordinary bank transfers and do not trigger IRS notifications (i.e. a tax form) simply because the transaction involves a gambling operator -- frequency or sizes of these bank transfers do not change this fact.
+However, unless a reportable tax form (such as a W-2G or 1099-MISC) is generated and sent to the IRS, the federal/state government will not be aware that you engaged in any gambling activity.
+Similarly, standard ACH deposits to and withdrawals from state regulated or sweepstakes platforms are processed like ordinary bank transfers and do not trigger IRS notifications (i.e. a 1099-K tax form) simply because the transaction involves a gambling operator -- frequency or sizes of these bank transfers do not change this fact.
+I don't know why someone would not withdraw to their bank directly but if you do withdraw using PayPal or Venmo, and you have over 20K transfer amount total across at least 200 transfers, a 1099-K could be issued (specific states have even lower thresholds) if that third party processor considereded these as a business transactions.
+Transfers from sportsbooks may not be flagged as such but given that ACH transfers 100% will not, you should withdraw using this method.

 • If you are taking advantage of a new user customer promotion on a Pick'em platform (i.e. PrizePicks, Underdog, Chalkboard, etc.) a 1099-MISC tax form will be issued if you have net earnings in a calendar year of at least $2000.
-Simply arbitraging wagers that exploit new user promotions and the free picks new customers receive, will not lead to netting $2000 (without promotions, there is for all intents and purposes no reason to use these apps which give heavily reduced payouts).
+Simply arbitraging wagers that exploit new user promotions and the free picks new customers receive, will not lead to netting anywhere close to $2000.

 • Platforms like Kalshi are regulated financial exchanges under the Commodity Futures Trading Commission which means they, like a broker, will issue a 1099-B for all trades - friend referral bonuses are separate and given the $2000 threshold, will not lead to any tax forms.